 We have not declared or paid cash dividends on any of our classes of capital stock to date and we currently intend to retain our future earnings, if any, to fund the development and growth of our business.
 As a result, capital appreciation, if any, of our common stock will be your sole source of gain for the foreseeable future.
 Furthermore, we may in the future become subject to contractual restrictions on, or prohibitions against, the payment of dividends.
-Consequently, in the foreseeable future, you will likely only experience a gain from your investment in our common stock if the price of our common stock increases.
-There is no guarantee that our common stock will appreciate in value or even maintain the price at which you purchased your shares, and you may not realize a return on your investment in our common stock.
+Consequently, in the foreseeable future, you will likely only experience a gain from your investment in our common stock if the price of our common stock will appreciate in value or even maintain the price at which you purchased your shares, and you may not realize a return on your investment in our common stock.